StevenChangZH/Markdown_python_compiler/README.md

 ##How to use

-First in your change your directory to our code/ folder:
+First you change your directory to our code/ folder:

 ```
 cd .../codes/